VoxeLibre/VoxeLibre/.gitea/issue_template/missing_feature_request.md

 https://git.minetest.land/MineClone2/MineClone2/src/branch/master/CODE_OF_CONDUCT.md
 -->

-# Missing Feature
+### Current feature in Minecraft
-Tell us about the requested missing feature in Minecraft but not in MineClone2!
+Tell us about the feature currently in Minecraft!

-# Why
+### Current feature in MineClone2
-Tell us why should we implement it!
+Tell us about the feature currently in MineClone2!